rantahar/introduction-to-mpi/_episodes/01-introduction.md

 > ## Hello World!
 >
 > Use the mpi library to write a "Hello World" program.
-Each copy of the program should, or rank, should print "Hello World!" followed by it's rank number.
+> Each copy of the program, or rank, should print "Hello World!" followed by it's rank number.
 > They should also print the total number of ranks.
 >
 > > ## Solution in C